oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 12. For Username, enter **oggadmin**.

-13. For Password, enter **Admin password** from the Terraform Values section.
+13. For Password, enter **Admin password** from the Terraform Values section of your Reservation Information panel.

 14. Click **Create**.